<<Previous | Story Intro | Return to Stories | Next >>

 O'nan dared to smile.
 "It was an...invigorating...game."

 "Yes, it was," she giggled softly.
 Remembered the 'games' she played through other corridors, with another Jaffa.
 Felt her heart twist slightly wondering if Teal'c, and Sam, and Jack, were alive and well.
-Daniel'd been captured - had they managed to escape?
+Daniel had been captured – had they managed to escape?
 That little voice in the back of her head reassured her.
 Her teammates were fine.
 And looking for her and Daniel.
 And no doubt Teal'c would see to it that she was absolutely drenched the next time they 'played'.
 In retaliation.
 Her smile widened at that thought.

 The Jaffa smiled when she turned and began to walk again.
 There was a spring in her step today...she no longer shuffled along, as if each step was leading her to her doom.
 He couldn't help but wonder if her happiness had anything to do with the fact that the prisoner, Daniel Jackson, was now 'missing'.
 Nothing had been said; he was certain Ryk'teal did not know that his secret was not his alone.
 O'nan had watched quietly, when Lady Casey was safe within Ba'al's chambers.
 He'd heard her whisper the name, and was aware that Ba'al had captured the man for whom she pined.
 He'd seen the anguish in those green eyes.
 So he watched.
-Although if pressed, he'd have been unable to give a reasonable explanation.
+Although if pressed, he would have been unable to give a reasonable explanation.
 He had no desire to bring Ba'al's wrath down on himself.
 But to make the Lady happy, to see the smile that so rarely lit her face, he was willing to risk much...perhaps everything...

 There were two things he'd heard that made him question what he was doing as a Jaffa in service to Ba'al, question even who he was.
 The first was that Ba'al had deserted the people who lived in Babylonia to his enemy.
 O'nan's family, all of them, lived...served...in Babylonia.
 He could only assume that they were now dead, or slaves of another Goa'uld.
 That was something he never would have believed could...or would...happen.
 The second thing he'd never listened to before.
 But now...his heart, his mind was questioning whether or not Ba'al was indeed a god; how could one who would run – one who would abandon so quickly, so easily those who served him – be a god?...He wondered about the rumors he'd heard, rumors of the Free Jaffa.
 Perhaps Lady Casey would tell him more of these warriors, for all knew that the Tau'ri of the First World were allied with those he'd only known as shol'va.